Uniform syndeticity in multiple recurrence: Proof of Theorem

-the algebra of internal subsets of $X^*$.
-On which we can define the Loeb premeasure where $\mathtt{st}$ denotes the standard part function.
-As is well known $\mu^*$ extends to a countably additive probability measure $\mu$ on the $\sigma$-algebra of sets generated by $\mathcal{A}$.
+By Carath\'eodory's extension and uniqueness theorem, $\mu^*$ extends to a unique countably additive probability measure $\mu$ on the $\sigma$-algebra of sets generated by $\mathcal{A}$.
 By a slight abuse of notation, we let $(X_\mu,\mu)$ denote the probability algebra associated to $(X^*,\sigma(\mathcal{A}),\mu)$.